 Airbus is a leading aircraft manufacturer whose customer focus, commercial know-how, technological leadership and manufacturing efficiency have propelled it to the forefront of the aviation and air transport industries.

-The company regularly captures approximately half of all commercial airliner orders in the 100-seat and above categories, and its commercial order book backlog of more than 6,300 aircraft set an industry record through 2014.
-Customers from around the world have ordered more than 15,000 Airbus jetliners.
+The company regularly captures approximately half of all commercial airliner orders in the 100-seat and above categories, and its commercial order book backlog is more than 6,787 aircraft through December 2015.
+Customers from around the world have ordered more than 16,300 Airbus jetliners.

 Aircraft for every requirement